Loic-LEROY/PolyMartian/Adrien's Reports/Session03.md

 <img src="Report's images\Session03\code_input_pullup.png" width="500">

 Then we will use interruptions so each time there is a changement on one of the left or right encoder pin, we will call the associated interrupt functions.

 <img src="Report's images\Session03\code_interruption.png" width="500">

 Finally as each coding wheel has a little diameter difference, we will never have the same number of tick per cm on each during translations and rotations.
 That's why we introduced the following variables :

 <img src="Report's images\Session03\code_tick_perCm&perRad.png" width="500">

-The rest of the code with the pid regulation is commented and available on the github.
+The rest of the code with the pid regulation and odometry is well commented and available on the github.

 ## **Next session tasks:**